Da-byte/professional_skills_poster_coursework/README.md

 #### Project Development Mentions.

 Work was carried out using the Figma software, as seen below.
-Within this software, all team members were able to edit the poster at the same time, making collaboration easier.
+Within this software, all team members were able to edit the poster at the same time (or in parallel hehe), making collaboration easier.

 ![Figma Dashboard with the Poster in the Background being complete](./images/figma.png)